TempeHS/2025CT_Princy.D_name/README.md

 The health system in this game is quite simplistic.
 First, a few variables are declared, setting the initial values for the player.
 Those variables are then linked to a UI object ingame which would display the player's current health.
 When the player starts the game, a line set in the void start would set the current health to the maximum health.
 The next line after that would set the health bar's value to the max health of the player.

 If a player takes damage from an external source, the game would then take the value from the damage variable of the enemy, and minus the health value by the damage.
 After that, the script would then set the health bar's value to the player's current health.
 When a player dies, the player game object is destroyed, timescale is set to zero and a UI element known as 'GameOver' would be set to true. allowng the player to restart the game.

+The health system is here to add more pressure into the game, and give the player more incentive to play cautiously.
+A health orb is present early in the first level, but it cannot be used because of the player being unable to take damage before they can use it.
+The health system also appears to have some issues in game, as enemies can do damage to you without damage showing up on the health bar.
+This also may be happening because of the health orb around the ranged enemy adding an excess of hp, making it so the player appears to not take damage on the next hit.
+There also used to be an issue where stepping into a death zone (black pits) at an angle will not kill but rather negate some of that damage.
+I fixed this by increasing the damage number making it so the player will be killed regardless of how much HP they have.